 We help businesses repair AI automation errors, fix AI chatbot SEO issues, restore traffic, and build long-term AI-ready digital ecosystems.

-Check your search console data to see which specific URLs have lost rankings.
-Focus on pages with high bounce rates or those that were heavily automated without manual review.
+Analyze your Search Console data to pinpoint exactly which URLs have suffered drops in impressions and rankings.
+Focus your efforts heavily on URLs experiencing high bounce rates or pages that were published via mass automation without human editorial review.

-6- What are the signs that AI has “messed up” my SEO?
+6- What are the definitive warning signs that automation has disrupted my SEO health?